-There is a general system for deciding the name and symbol for each gene.
-I will describe it using our trusty Green and Blue genes.
-One day the gene that causes the wild type color of Green mutated so that it started to make Blue budgies.
-So how do we name and decide on the symbol for our mutated gene?
+So, one day the gene responsible the wild type green colour mutated so that it started to make blue budgies.
+How do we name and decide on the symbol for our new mutated gene?

-Naming - a gene is named after the effects of the mutated gene, so in this case the gene is called 'blue'.
-(As there are more than one gene that produce a blue effect it is in fact called 'blue1').
+Naming - a gene is named after the effects of the mutated gene, so in this case the gene is know called blue.
+(As there are two genes that produce the blue phenotype in budgies, it is in fact called blue1).

 blue = bl1

 As a budgie has two copies of each gene there are three possible combinations of the above genes that any budgie can have.